ByrtusFilip/english-for-designers/07-thesis-abstract/index.md

-# Thesis abstract - first draft
-## Fictional alternative festival of EDM
+# Thesis abstract - Fictional alternative festival of EDM
 This paper focuses on a fictional alternative festival of electronic dance music.
 The main goal is to make a working design system and visual identity, that will represent an alternative approach to a festival of electronic dance music.
 I will be working with targeting a very specific part of the market, more specificaly the newcommers scene.